salesforce/lwc/docs/proposals/attributes-as-props.md

 }
 ```

-With getters and setters defined on the Element prototype, it becomes possible instead for component authors to define their own setters to listen to component changes:
+With getters and setters defined on the Element prototype, it becomes possible instead for component authors to define their own setters to listen to component changes.
+It also avoids inheritance-related hazards with `attributeChangedCallback` usage.

 ```
 import { Element } from 'engine';